Manfred George: Life in exile

 When the Nazis gained control of the government in 1933, George emigrated to Czechoslovakia.
 In Prague, he was the publisher of an emigrant newspaper called the Prager Montagsblatt and was one of the founding members of the Jewish Revue.
-After the outbreak of the Spanish Civil War, he became a war correspondent for six months, writing for newspapers in Czechoslovakia, Switzerland, Austria, the Netherlands and Romania.
+After the outbreak of the Spanish Civil War he became a war correspondent for six months, writing for newspapers in Czechoslovakia, Switzerland, Austria, the Netherlands and Romania.
 After the Munich Agreement, George continued to live in exile first in Hungary, then Yugoslavia, Italy, Switzerland and France, finally settling in the United States.
 The Nazi regime expatriated him on August 5, 1938.

-With an income of less than $4.00 a week, George started work in New York as editor of Aufbau and turned it into an important journalistic voice for the Jewish exile community in the post-World War II era, leading him to be called "a central figure in Jewish journalism of the Hitler and post-Hitler period".
+With an income of less than $4.00 a week, George started work in New York as editor of Aufbau and turned it into an important journalistic voice for the Jewish exile community in the post-World War II era, leading him to be called "a central figure in Jewish journalism of the Hitler and post-Hitler period."

-George became a nationalized American in 1945.
-The New York Times wrote after his death on December 30, 1965 in New York City:
+George became a naturalized US citizen in 1945.
+After his death on December 30, 1965 The New York Times wrote in his obituary: